shwetagurnani/E-Cure/Readme.md

 ## E-Cure - Google Software Product Sprint'20 Project

 ### Problem Statement
-Doctor6yy are generally avoiding nowadays to take in appointments of patients and patients are not willing to move out if they are ill in view of COVID-19.
+Doctor are generally avoiding nowadays to take in appointments of patients and patients are not willing to move out if they are ill in view of COVID-19.
 So we have implemented a Web Based solution through which patients can fix an online appointment with the Doctor when it is not necassery to meet in-person.

 #### Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.